-Oral Pathology in Cambridge
+Oral Pathology in Marietta

 On average, one person dies from oral cancer every hour, and half of patients won’t go on to survive five years past their original diagnosis.
 This disease is destructive on its own, but what adds to high numbers is that most cases aren’t diagnosed until they reach advanced stages.
 If oral cancer is caught early on, there’s a high rate of successful treatment.
 Here at Muskingum Valley Oral Surgery, Dr. Jeff Lee and his team are dedicated to locating this condition as soon as possible through oral screening and minor soft and hard tissue biopsies.